MadeByMike/madebymike/_posts/2015-06-15-fluid-type-calc-examples.md

 }
 ```

+## Fluid type in Less

+If Less is how you roll I've got you covered with a [Less mixin](http://codepen.io/MadeByMike/pen/RWJyML).

+## Fluid type in PostCSS

+[Rucksack is a postCSS module](https://www.npmjs.com/package/rucksack-css) that makes use of this technique for fluid typography.

-So that's it.
-[Let me know](https://twitter.com/MikeRiethmuller) if you have any more examples.
+I have a collection of [other examples on codePen](http://codepen.io/MadeByMike/pens/tags/2/?selected_tag=responsive+typography).
+[Let me know](https://twitter.com/MikeRiethmuller) if you have one you'd like me to share.